The 2024 Summer Peak Gear Awards

 Why It Won: The ultimate backyard and basecamp torches throw beautiful light and keep the bugs away.
 We love how packable they are (breaking down into several sections), durable (metal construction) and how you can modify the height easily for a customized lighting experience.

-Where We Took It: It has become a staple in our backyard and basecamps.
+Where We Took It: These babies have become a staple in our backyard and basecamps.

 SHOKX